-With Google Ads, you are usually in control of specifying which types of users see your ads by adding audiences to your campaigns.
+In Google Ads, you control which users see your ads by adding audiences to your campaigns.

 Creating an audience signal in Performance Max gives Google Ads a general idea of the type of users to show your ads.
-However, remember that PMax will use these segments as a starting point before branching out and showing ads to those more likely to convert based on their behavior.
+Remember, PMax starts with these segments, then shows ads to those more likely to convert based on behavior.

-I believe rebranding “optimized targeting” as an “audience signal” is a good decision, as it gives the user a sense of control rather than appearing completely machine-run.
-Optimized targeting works in Display, Discovery, and conversion-focused Video campaigns by choosing your audience segments; however, Google will show ads to whomever its algorithms indicate is most likely to convert.
+Renaming “optimized targeting” to “audience signal” is wise.
+It imparts a sense of user control rather than complete automation.
+Optimized targeting, in Display, Discovery, and conversion-focused Video campaigns, selects audience segments.
+Google shows ads to those its algorithms predict will likely convert.

-The best way to set your audience signal off in the right direction is by adding two segments: Remarketing and a Custom audience.
-For Remarketing, it’s ideal to use a customer list; however, pixel-based website remarketing will work just as well if that’s not possible.
+Set your audience signal right by adding two segments: Remarketing and a Custom audience.
+For Remarketing, a customer list is ideal, but pixel-based website remarketing is also effective if needed.
 I usually build my Custom audiences using my top converting Search & Shopping terms.